 What are some fun things to do in St. Louis, Missouri?

-There are more than enough fun things to do in the city.
-Whether you are scaling the Gateway Arch, attending a festival, or enjoying a show at the Fabulous Fox Theatre, there’s fun everywhere.
-Visiting the city always offers an incredible way to spend a vacation.
+There are more than enough fun things to do in the city, such as scaling the Gateway Arch, attending a festival, or enjoying a show at the Fabulous Fox Theatre.

 What are some things to do in St. Louis, Missouri, when it’s raining?